jcwynar/COMP1210/README.md

 # COMP1210
-Repo for my Java 1 homework files at AU
+Homework files for COMP 1210 (Fundamentals of Compouting I) at AU